 It is virtually impossible to perform normal motor skills upon an unstable platform

-Movement disorders may be mitigated by restoring aberrant muscle memories.
-TREMOREX [TX] therapy is based on the universally accepted fact that voluntary muscle memories may be improved with practice and the yet to be accepted fact that reflexes execute muscle memories that may likewise be improved.
+Stabilization may be restored by restoring aberrant muscle memories.
+STABLEX [SX] therapy is based on the universally accepted fact that voluntary muscle memories may be improved with practice and the yet to be accepted fact that reflexes execute muscle memories that may likewise be improved.

-The TREMOREX project commenced with Dan’s incidental discovery that sanding a wood chair stopped his parkinsonian symptoms in their tracks and continued with activity involving extensive research, designing and building six experimental devices, recruiting participants with Parkinson’s Disease or Essential Tremor, performing frequent training sessions over protracted periods, collecting thousands of measurements and contemporaneous observations, recording before and after videos, formulating hypothesis based on accepted scientific facts and theories, obtaining several patents for hand-held and wearable devices and methods that mitigate movement disorders, developing a website, www.tremorex.com, featuring this body of work, all with the objective of developing a TX device and therapy that restores movement the way movement is designed to be restored.
+I commenced what turned out to be a never-ending and all-consuming research project involving extensive research, designing and building six experimental devices, recruiting participants with movement disorders, performing numerous training sessions over protracted periods, collecting thousands of measurements and contemporaneous observations, recording before and after videos, formulating hypothesis based on accepted scientific facts and theories, obtaining several patents for hand-held and wearable devices and developing a website, www.TREMOREX.com, featuring this body of work, all with the objective of developing a device and strategy that restores stabilization the way stabilization is naturally restored.

 BACKGROUND

-Deep Brain Stimulation [DBS] requires a surgically implanted pacemaker type device.
-Experts are unclear how DBS works, but by sending high frequency electrical impulses into specific areas of the brain it can mitigate symptoms.
-DBS is regarded as a last resort means of mitigating movement disorders.
+- Deep Brain Stimulation [DBS] requires a surgically implanted pacemaker type device.
+Experts are unclear how DBS works, but by sending high frequency electrical impulses into specific areas of the brain to “disrupt faulty brain signals” and mitigate symptoms.
+DBS is regarded as a last resort means of mitigating symptoms.

-People automatically rehabilitate by adopting compensatory measures.
+- People automatically rehabilitate by adopting compensatory strategies.
 For example, irregular posture and movement is assumed to avoid falling.
-People crouch or lean forward, outstretch hands, position feet apart, and avoid unnecessary movement to keep their center of gravity low and over a large base of support.
-They deploy defensive movements like moving slowly, avoiding sharp turns, and walking backwards.
+People crouch or lean forward, outstretch hands, position feet apart, and avoid unnecessary movement to keeptheircenterofgravitylowandoveralargebaseofTheydeploydefensive movements like moving slowly, avoiding sharp turns, and walking backwards.
 They shuffle their feet while walking so that both feet are always in contact with the floor.
+Freezing reducestheriskoffalling.Otherstrategiesincludebehavioralchangeslike avoidance of difficult motor skills and movements.
+For example, do not stand to avoid falling, have someone elsethread theneedle andperform othermotor skills beyond theircapability.

 Aberrant environment = Aberrant movement